13 Critical Customer Support Challenges to Overcome (2023)

 Customer support is not a backseat role – it demands attention to detail, patience, robust communication, sharp intellect, and punctuality to maintain a positive customer experience and resolve complex problems.
 It also calls for support agents with thick skin and strong will.

-Customer support teams are often under immense pressure, must unpack complex issues, and frequently deal with less-than-patient customers.
+Customer support teams often need more time to tackle complex issues, and frequently deal with less-than-patient customers.
 Their job is to help customers, and customers typically only reach out when there’s an issue with their product or disruption in their service.
 This immediately sets a negative tone for the interaction, and it’s on the customer support team’s shoulders to turn the interaction around.

 Your customer support reps are your company’s face for customer interactions.
-It’s essential that they’re properly trained on how to handle not just the expected customer interactions, but the difficult ones too.
+It’s essential that they’re adequately trained on how to handle not just the expected customer interactions, but the difficult ones too.

-Top 13 Customer Support Challenges Impacting Businesses in 2023
+18 Customer Support Challenges Impacting Businesses in 2024

-38% of customers say outstanding customer support has a significant impact on how much they trust a brand they regularly buy from – cracking under the pressure will quickly dent that trust.
+38% of customers say outstanding customer support significantly impacts how much they trust a brand they regularly buy from – cracking under pressure will quickly dent that trust.

 Every company faces different challenges, but what is important is how effectively customer support teams resolve them.